 - Local customer, operations and member services representatives

-- Operation Roundup, a community service fund raising program
+- The Power of Change, a community service fund raising program

 - Safety demonstrations